tacodeDev/dev-starter/content/tezos_starter_04.md

 Finally, we return a list of operations consisting of the fa2_operation and the payout_operation.
 We also return the new storage, where we reduced the stock of the token.

-**Create your NFTs**
-To deploy the contract you need to create the storage and for that, you need the addresses of your NFT contract, so create your NFTs first.

-You can create for example 2 collections in OpenMinter and from the first collection, for example, Red Circle, you create an edition of 2 and for your second collection, for example, Blue Triangle, you create an edition of 3.

-Copy the addresses of your two collections.
+Test this contract in the [Ligolang IDE](https://ide.ligolang.org/p/plMFVM9LSN5nddC0sRrPrQ).

+#### Deploy and test your contract
+Before you can deploy your contract, you need to know the address of the token you want to sell.

+**Create an NFT to test**
+To create a simple NFT on the hangzhounet testnet we will just fork a token contract.
+1. Open this contract (https://better-call.dev/hangzhou2net/KT1SZhncyQ4F7AGchwM8e4N1JsijkqZdYJ5o/fork) in "better-call.dev".
+2. Click on Fork.
+3. Add your address as the administrator.
+4. Select "HANGZHOUNET" as the network.
+5. Click execute at the bottom and confirm the transaction with your temple wallet.
+6. After your contract is deployed, save the address of the contract.

 **Deploy your contract**
-Create the storage for your contract, this could look like this:
+Create the storage for your contract, which could look like this:

 ```
 Map.literal [
   (0n, {
-    current_stock = 2n ;
+    current_stock = 1n ;
-    token_address = ("KT19hXKZjvg7KqQw78qfsbTQzZ5FMbNvkt7v" : address);
+    token_address = ("KT1SZhncyQ4F7AGchwM8e4N1JsijkqZdYJ5o" : address);
     token_price = 1mutez
   });
-  (1n, {
-    current_stock = 3n;
-    token_address = ("KT1QhzsrJkRmvEVEie45EPhMp5KY2nbGwKG2" : address);
-    token_price = 1mutez
-  })
 ]
 ```

 Use the addresses of the NFTs that you just created, add the initial stock and the price per asset in mutez.

 Now you can deploy the contract.
+Either via the Tezos client or the IDE.
-Copy the address of your contract.
+After you deployed your contract, copy the address of your contract.

+**Mint a token and send it to the contract**
+1. Open your NFT contract in "better-call.dev".
+2. Click on "mint" in the right window.
-**Send your contract the tokens**
+3. Enter the address of your token shop contract as the owner address.
-Go to your wallet and send all tokens to the address of the contract.
-Remember you need to send a range of IDs starting by 0 and ending by the amount that you specified as stock minus 1.

-We created this simple solution to stay in the scope of a beginner contract, a more sophisticated solution would have been to let the contract itself mint the tokens, but this might be a topic for another time.

-**Test your contract**
-Once you send the contract all tokens, check if the contract received them in https://better-call.dev/ , and then try to buy one.
-You only need to enter the index and the right amount of tokens to buy it, then you should receive the token in your wallet and the owner should receive the specified tez.
+4. Enter the amount you want to mint (1).
+5. Click on the "EXECUTE" button and confirm the transaction.

+**Buy the token**
+1. Open your token shop contract in "better-call.dev".
+2. Click on the "TRANSFERS" tab and you should see the token you just minted.
+3. Click on the "INTERACT" tab and enter ounder amount 1000000 mutez which is one tez.
+4. Click on the "EXECUTE" button and confirm the transaction.
+5. In your wallet you can click on "Manage", "Add Asset", and enter the address of your NFT token to see it in your wallet.

 That's it!
 Great job.
 You can now try to build your own contract and participate in our challenge to receive feedback on your project and maybe earn some tez for it!